GoogleChrome/web.dev/src/site/content/en/reliable/two-way-communication-guide/index.md

 HTTP 203](https://www.youtube.com/watch?v=9UNwHmagedE&feature=youtu.be&t=697) to know more about it.
 {% endAside %}

-### Message Channel
+### Message Channel {: #message-channel }

 [Message Channel](https://developer.mozilla.org/en-US/docs/Web/API/Channel_Messaging_API) requires
 defining and passing a port from one context to another to establish a **two-way** communication channel.

-To initialize the channel, the page instantiates a [MessageChannel object](https://developer.mozilla.org/en-US/docs/Web/API/MessageChannel/MessageChannel) and uses it to send a port to the registered service worker.
+To initialize the channel, the page instantiates a [`MessageChannel`](https://developer.mozilla.org/en-US/docs/Web/API/MessageChannel/MessageChannel) object and uses it to send a port to the registered service worker.
 The page also implements an `onmessage` listener on it to receive messages from the other context: